 One of the keys to a successful teaching performance in an exam environment is to remember this simple directive: knowing that you want to affect a change in the performance of the skis will help you figure out the steps needed to get to your goal.
 As you review the Level II M.A./Tech videos, note that in every case, you can observe what the skis are doing when the lesson begins, and you will hear the student describe their goals.

-When you register for your Level II Teach, you will be provided a time to meet and present your video and lesson.
+(Should you put in a special request for on online Level II Teach, you will be provided a time to meet and present your video and lesson.)